qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 Furthermore, some characterization and calibration experiments can be run with restless measurements, i.e. measurements where the qubits are not reset and circuits are executed immediately after the previous measurement.
-Here, the :class:`.RestlessMixin` can help to set the appropriate run options and data processing chain.
+Here, the :class:`.RestlessMixin` class can help to set the appropriate run options and data processing chain.

 Analysis Subclasses